List of Speed Racer: The Next Generation episodes: Season 1 (2008–09)

+Season 2 (2011–13)

+Note: All episodes of this season were directed by Jay Surridge.

 DVD releases

-Season 1

 The first DVD of the series was released on May 6, 2008, by Lionsgate Home Entertainment; it contains the first movie, or first three episodes.
 The DVD was released in North America and other NTSC regions on May 6, 2008; a PAL release has not yet eventuated.
 A second DVD containing the second 3-part episode, "The Fast Track", and more bonus features, was released on October 7, 2008.
 "Comet Run" was released on May 12, 2009.